kokopepe/powershellcreatingtime/index.md

-## PART 1: Understanding the Shell
+## Part 1: Understanding the Shell

 1. [PowerShell Versions](part1/PowershellVersions/index.md)
    - Learn about different PowerShell versions and how to set up your environment.